 Before getting to my personal story and how I managed to deal with stress, we’ll discuss the more “technical” aspect – in case that’s what you came here for and nothing else.

-Can stress cause liver problems?
+Can stress cause liver problems and fatty liver?

 But there is scientific data that draws the same conclusion.
 In the past several years, many studies were made in an attempt to find out if there’s any correlation between stress and the health of our liver.